XinShuYang/Docker-DPDK/README.md

 # Docker-DPDK
 The basic idea to build DPDK in docker is sharing host's devices and memory with the container.
-If you want to use multiple dpdk containers with vhost driver, there is an official solution on https://doc.dpdk.org/guides-18.08/howto/virtio_user_for_container_networking.html.
+If you want to build dpdk containers with vhost driver, there is an official solution on https://doc.dpdk.org/guides-18.08/howto/virtio_user_for_container_networking.html.

 First, make sure your DPDK examples can run on the host machine.